 I am Reviews Editor for The School Librarian journal, author of Read to Succeed: strategies to engage children and young people in reading for pleasure (2011) and Reading By Right: successful strategies to ensure every child can read to succeed (2017) FACET and several of the SLA Riveting Reads booklists.

-I am YLG Conference Manager and currently Chair of the CILIP Carnegie and Kate Greenaway Medals.
-Previously I managed Coventry SLS but now concentrate on books and libraries as a freelance consultant.
+Previously I was Chair of the CILIP CKG Working Party, and managed Coventry SLS, but now concentrate on books and libraries as a freelance consultant.
 I am a trustee and member of the National Council of the United Kingdom Literacy Association & on the selection panel for the UKLA Book Awards.
 I am also a Fellow of the Royal Society of Arts and The English Association and an Honorary Fellow of CILIP but I’m proudest of all of my Honorary Life Membership of YLG!

-Julia Hale - Conference Secretary and South West Representative
+Julia Hale - CILIP CKG Chair of Judges and South West Representative

 School Libraries Advisor

 I trained as a primary teacher but have been a children’s librarian for over twenty years, working in a variety of roles in public libraries from Surestart literacy worker to Young People’s Services Manager.
 I am currently Schools Libraries Advisor for Plymouth’s Schools Library Service.
 Throughout my career YLG has run as a golden thread, a supportive network of likeminded professionals dedicated to finding the right books to put into children’s hands.
-I joined London committee when I was a library assistant studying for by MA in librarianship and am currently National Rep for the South West Group and National Conference Secretary.
+I joined London committee when I was a library assistant studying for my MA in librarianship and am currently Chair of the CILIP CKG Judges and National Rep for the South West Group.

 Caroline Fielding - Exhibition Manager & London Representative